Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: System Model

 For simplicity of presentation, we assume that training sequences for channel estimation are transmitted at an equal interval.
 Each training sequence can be part of a typical packet in, e.g., WiFi systems, or transmitted in timeslot regularly, in, e.g., 5G mobile networks.
 For the simplicity of notation, we refer to the packet structure in this paper, and there is one channel estimate from each packet.
 We also assume that within a coherent processing interval (CPI), $M_s$ CSI estimates are obtained and used for sensing, at an interval of $T_s^p$.
 The key idea in this paper can be extended to more general cases of non-uniform intervals.

 Orthogonal frequency division multiplexing (OFDM) signal is used.
-The key parameters for the OFDM signal are denoted as follows. ${P_t^U}$ is the transmit power, ${N_c}$ is the number of subcarriers occupied by UE in each OFDM symbol; $f_c$ is the carrier frequency, and $\Delta f$ is the subcarrier interval.
+The key parameters for the OFDM signal are denoted as follows. ${P_t^U}$ is the transmit power, ${N_c}$ is the number of subcarriers occupied by UE in each OFDM symbol; $f_c$ is the carrier frequency, $T_s$ is the time duration of each symbol, and $\Delta f$ is the subcarrier interval.
+Since there is one CSI estimate in each packet, $T_s^p = P_s T_s$, where $P_s$ is the number of OFDM symbols in each packet.